openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: discuss if we want to modify the name of the parameter `client_metadata`.
 Note: move sections on the metadata resolution here.

-### Client Registration Error Response
+### Client Metadata Error Response

 Error response MUST be made as defined in [@!RFC7591].

 This extension defines the following additional error codes and error descriptions:

-`vp_formats_not_supported`: The OP does not support any of the VP formats supported by the RP such as those included in the `vp_formats` client metadata parameter.
+`vp_formats_not_supported`: The AS does not support any of the VP formats supported by the RP such as those included in the `vp_formats` client metadata parameter.

+Moreover, when `client_metadata` or `client_metadata_uri` parameters are present, but the AS recognizes `client_id` and knows metadata associated with it, it MUST return an error.

+ASs compliant to this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.

+Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

 ### Client Metadata Parameters {#client_metadata_parameters}